-Wet Gardens – do you have a soggy bottom?
+Planting advice for a Wet Garden – do you have a soggy bottom?

-Good garden design should always focus on ‘working with’ rather than ‘imposing on’ nature.
-If you have wet ground and boggy soil, before you embark on any measure to remedy soggy ground, you really need to identify the cause;
+Good garden design should always focus on ‘working with’ rather than imposing on nature.
+If the ground in the garden drains poorly and stays waterlogged, identify the cause; before you start planting.

-There are 2 easy solutions here, firstly choose only plants that will thrive in boggy ground as shown below, and there are loads more to choose from, or build raised beds and plant into those – this will prevent the plant roots rotting off in the wet soil.
+There are 2 easy solutions here, firstly choose only plants that will thrive in boggy ground as shown below, and there are loads more to choose from. or build raised beds and plant into those – this will prevent the plant roots from rotting off in the wet soil.